Mums and young children Manager

 Mums and young children Play Leader

 Lisa’s role is to recruit volunteers for our 5s to 13s befriending service and to promote Friends of the Family.
-She manages recruitment campaigns, administrates the volunteer recruitment process and drives the flow of news about us to supporters, the media and public.
-Lisa’s professional background is in press and PR for the higher education and social housing sectors.
+She manages recruitment campaigns and is the first point of contact for all volunteer enquiries.
+An experienced PR professional, Lisa drives the flow of news about us to supporters, the media and public.
+Her role includes press and PR, branding, publications, fundraising and advertising.

 Helen keeps the Friends of the Family office running smoothly.
 She undertakes day-to-day management of our accounts, produces the end of year financial report, liaises with Companies House, the Charity Commission and HMRC; she also provides administrative support to the Trustees.